-Health Anxiety Therapy & Counselling
+All About Health Anxiety and How to Overcome it with Psychological Therapy & Counselling

 Health Anxiety is characterised by an almost constant pre-occupation with your own health and that you might be ill.

-This problem was previously known as Hypochondria.
+This anxiety problem was previously known as Hypochondria.

 You may become hyper-vigilant and spend hours in a state of high alert monitoring your body for signs such as heart palpitations, aches and pains, headaches and so on.